 Birthdays – in order to provide a safe and healthy learning environment for all children, please do not deliver balloons, flowers, stuffed animals, food orders, etc. Birthday treats can be brought in, but must be store-bought and clearly labeled.
 As an alternative to treats, a student may bring small party favors, pencils, or other small items.

 If your child is feeling sick or has a temperature of 100 degrees or above, please allow them to stay home and rest.
 We have limited nursing options at Pinedale and we want our students to stay in a place where they are comfortable and can recover completely before they return to school.
 Students need to be fever-free and diarrhea/vomit free without medication for 24 hours before returning to school.

 Each grade goes outside for recess multiple times a day, in all types of weather.
 Please assist your child in making sure they are dressed appropriately.
 Students may bring their own playground equipment from home, clearly labeled with their name.
 No students are allowed to exclude other students from play for any reason.
 Playground activities during the school day should be a time to encourage safety, social skills, learning, teamwork, fair play, and cooperation between all levels of skill.

-A complete RCAS District handbook is available in each classroom, in the office, and online.
 Your child’s teacher is your first stop with any questions or concerns, either in person, via email or phone call, or through Class Dojo.
 You may also email our principal, Mr. Chip Franke, at email@example.com or call the Pinedale office at 605-394-1805.

-Open, honest communication and a dedication to education is a key to your child’s success!
+Thank you for taking time to familiarize yourself with our school routines!
+Don’t forget that open, honest communication and a dedication to education is a key to your child’s success!